samingbar/test-canceler/README.md

 ## Notes and TODOs

 - Namespaces are hard‑coded in several files; unify them or switch to reading from `.env` for all clients/workers.
+- Java `WorkerStarter` currently hard‑codes the canceler namespace; consider reading it from `.env` like the activity implementation does for the main namespace.
 - Some concurrency settings in Python workers are set very high for laptop demos; tune down for real environments.
 - `track_batch` in `src/canceler/activity.py` is a WIP and not wired.
 - Consider adding `.env` to `.gitignore` and rotating any committed secrets.